Music Admission Timeline

 July 1 begins a new admission cycle each year.
 Applicants create a user profile and submit an application.
 Upon submission, the user's profile dashboard is populated with required checklist items including a prompt to schedule an audition or submit audition media.
-In addition to official transcripts (high school or other colleges/universities attended), undergraduate applicants will also submit official SAT or ACT scores (test-optional admission is also available).
+In addition to official transcripts (high school or other colleges/universities attended), undergraduate applicants will also submit official SAT or ACT scores (test-optional admission is also available for music degrees with the exception of Music Education).
 Graduate applicants are required to submit letters of recommendation, resume/CV, and a statement of purpose.

 Sample Application Checklist:

 Q: Can I voluntarily submit materials that are not on my checklist?

 A: YES!
 Many applicants wish to share materials such as performance awards and accolades, links to concert performances, portfolios and projects, additional letters of recommendation or supplemental essays.

 Phase 2: Auditions